-Café Deco chef-patron worked at some of London’s most influential and progressive kitchens, including with Ruth Rogers at The River Café, with Jeremy Lee at The Blueprint Café, and Margot Henderson at Rochelle Canteen before joining forces with the team at 40 Malty Street to open her debut restaurant.
+Café Deco chef-patron Anna Tobias worked at some of London’s most influential and progressive kitchens, including with Ruth Rogers at The River Café; Jeremy Lee at The Blueprint Café; and Margot Henderson at Rochelle Canteen, before joining forces with the team at 40 Malty Street to open her debut restaurant.